 High Definition set to miss Epsom and run in Irish Derby

-One-time favourite heading for the Curragh – with Bolshoi Ballet sole O’Brien runner at Epsom.
+One-time favourite heading for the Curragh – with Frankie Dettori taking over on John Leeper.

 High Definition is set to sidestep the Cazoo Derby at Epsom on Saturday and instead run in the Irish equivalent at the Curragh on June 26.